Kemetism

-Kemetism (also Kemeticism or Kemetic paganism; sometimes referred to as Neterism from netjer "god") is a neopagan religion and revival of the ancient Egyptian religion, emerging during the 1970s.
+Kemetism (also Kemeticism or Kemetic paganism; sometimes referred to as Neterism from netjer "god") is a neopagan religion based on the beliefs of ancient Egypt, which emerged during the 1970s.
 A Kemetic is one who follows Kemetism.

 There are several main groups, each of which takes a different approach to its beliefs, ranging from eclectic to reconstructionist.
 These can be divided into three types: reconstructed Kemetism, a syncretic approach, and the more monotheistic Kemetic Orthodoxy.